Richard-Burd/sinatra-portfolio-project/README.md

 ## Overview

 <p class='util--hide'>Welcome to the “Sinatra Portfolio Project” program by Richard Burd.
 This is my submission for <a href='https://github.com/learn-co-students/sinatra-cms-app-assessment-v-000'>this project here</a> on Learn.co.</p> This program is an online library catalog for the Burd Antiquities Library.
 The catalog contains a lot of information about famous books & authors from the period of Late Antiquity up until the Renaissance era.
-You can sign in as a user and add books to the library if you wish...a user can only create, edit, and delete books they themselves created in the first place.
+You can sign in as a user and add books to the library if you wish...a user can only create, edit, and delete books they themselves created in the first place.</p>

 ## Cool Graphics